-Meet our international team
+Meet our international and regional team!

 Dr. Neufeld’s book and approach continues to resonate with diverse cultures and religions as well as transcend political differences.
 Various aboriginal groups have welcomed the material as resonating with their own traditions.
 Diverse religious groups have also embraced the material and some have seen it as a way of bridging the differences between them.
 The principles and values in Neufeld’s approach are so essential that they can also be recognized for their universality.

-Neufeld’s book is translated into over 20 languages and Neufeld’s courses are available in French, German, Spanish, Hebrew, Swedish, Russian, Danish and Dutch.
+Neufeld’s book is translated into over 35 languages and Neufeld’s courses are available in French, German, Spanish, Hebrew, Swedish, Russian, Danish and Dutch.

 The Language Directors are a very special group of motivated people, all of whom have studied with Dr. Neufeld personally.
 We also have lead facilitators in Denmark and in the Netherlands, and regional directors in Chile and New Zealand.